How to Make the Knit Stitch

 After mastering the knit stitch, you will be ready to learn the purl stitch and start adding texture and patterns to your knitting projects.

-My Beginner Knit Scarf Free Easy Knitting Pattern is a great place to start to learn knitting.
+My Beginner Knit Scarf Free Knitting Pattern is a great place to start to learn knitting.
 Below are three patterns.
 One is for an extra wide scarf – 9 inches in width.
 The second is for a standard size scarf – 7 inches in width.
 Plus, find my free mini ornament scarf knitting pattern (great for toys, decorations, or just knitting practice)!

 Prefer to knit offline?